Historical Apoplexy · State Legislative Adaptations · Nebraska

 governing body of the relevant tribal nation.

-(3) The State of Nebraska shall enter into government-to-government
+(3) The State of Nebraska shall enter into government-to-

-partnerships with the Omaha Tribe, the Winnebago Tribe, the Ponca
+government partnerships with the Omaha Tribe of Nebraska, the

-Tribe, the Santee Sioux Nation, the Iowa Tribe of Kansas and
+Santee Sioux Nation, the Iowa Tribe of Kansas and Nebraska,

-Nebraska for the implementation of programs under this act.
+for the implementation of programs under this Act.

-Crook (1879) and the Ponca people's enduring contribution to the
+Neb.
+1879), and the Ponca people's standing contribution to

-principle of Native American personhood under federal law.
+the principle of Native American personhood under federal

 United States citizenship or lawful immigration status as a